MD lawmakers push for expansion of prescription drug affordability board

 "Unlike other products, I can't shop around for the lowest prices.
 The fact that drugs do not have market competitors should not be the determining factor in pricing," said Delegate Bonnie Cullison, a Democrat from Montgomery County.

-Patient advocate Erica Miller started taking a medication to get a control on her ADHD.
+Patient advocate Erica Miller started taking medication to get control of her ADHD.

 "It was life changing, my focus and my performance at work improved and my career took off," said Miller.